jayprakashlohar/Revision-Notes/Backend.md

 ### Node.js

+### What is Node js?

+Node.js is an open-source, server-side, JavaScript runtime environment that allows developers to build scalable and high-performance applications.
+Node.js is built on the V8 JavaScript engine developed by Google and is designed to handle I/O operations efficiently.
+Node.js is commonly used for building web applications, RESTful APIs, and real-time applications such as chat applications and streaming services.
+It is particularly well-suited for building applications that require real-time data exchange between client and server.
+Node.js has a large and active community of developers and offers a rich ecosystem of third-party modules and libraries.

+## What are the feature of node js ?

+Asynchronous and event-driven: Node.js is designed to handle a large number of I/O operations and is particularly well-suited for building scalable, real-time applications that require frequent data exchange between client and server.
+It does this by using an event-driven, non-blocking I/O model that allows multiple tasks to be executed simultaneously without blocking the execution of other tasks.

+Fast performance: Node.js is built on the V8 JavaScript engine developed by Google, which is known for its high-performance execution of JavaScript code.
+Node.js is designed to take full advantage of the V8 engine and offers high-performance execution of JavaScript code.

+Cross-platform: Node.js is cross-platform and can run on a variety of operating systems, including Windows, macOS, and Linux.

+Large and active community: Node.js has a large and active community of developers who contribute to its development and offer support through various forums and communities.

+NPM (Node Package Manager): NPM is the official package manager for Node.js and provides access to a vast ecosystem of third-party modules and libraries that can be easily installed and used in Node.js applications.

+Easy to learn and use: Node.js is built on JavaScript, which is a popular programming language that many developers are already familiar with.
+This makes it easy for developers to learn and use Node.js, particularly if they have experience with front-end web development.

+Scalability: Node.js is designed to handle a large number of simultaneous connections and requests, making it well-suited for building scalable applications that can handle high levels of traffic.

 ## What is non-blocking vs blocking?

 Non-blocking and blocking are terms used in computing and programming to describe different ways that software can handle tasks or operations.